afaherty27/pythonAnalyzer/README.md

 ###bigwordAnalyzer.py
 `bigwordAnalyzer.py` parses the list of words received from the file that has been opened and removes the words from the list that do not meet a minimum length determined within the code

+###tokenCountAnalyzer.py
+`tokenCountAnalyzer.py` parses the words list and populates a dictionary with a word serving as they key, and the count of how many times that word appears in the file